 Being an indian wedding Photographer in Toronto is truly not as simple as others would think as taking pictures in Hindu weddings entails a lot of preparations, coordination, and hard work.
 The professional wedding photographer who engages with this type of photography expertise would really be very talented, creative and organized to be able to create a masterpiece out of the wedding photographs that he has taken for a very precious and memorable wedding.

 Focus Production crew understands the important cultural traditions and what are the significance of each event.

 • Hindu wedding takes days to celebrate; it is not a typical type of wedding like the other cultures or race that completes the entire wedding ceremony and celebration in one day.
 That’s why Focus offers multi day discounts.

-• To make sure that a photographer would not miss any important event, Focus schedules meeting with the couple and family to make a list of the important parts of the wedding celebration.
+• To make sure that our indian wedding photographer would not miss any important event, Focus schedules meeting with the couple and family to make a list of the important parts of the wedding celebration.

 • We ask the couple as to who among their close family member could help us with regards to identifying the people or relatives that should be included in each frame for every set of photos based on clan or family.
 This coordinator could greatly be of help to the wedding photographer in organizing the crowd while photos of the bride and groom are being shot.

 • In indian weddings there is a need for another or a second photographer, this is because the bride and the groom have their own special rite and rituals to go through even before they arrive the wedding venue for the actual wedding ceremony; these separate events could not be handled by only one photographer as both events occur simultaneously on different locations.